-Dita Von Teese appreciates tattoos but admits she'd never get one.
-Although at one time she begged for a star on her cheek, she instead opted for a single inked beauty mark tattoo.
+Dita Von Teese appreciates tattoos but declares she'll never get one.
+At one time she begged for a star on her cheek, and instead opted for a single inked beauty mark tattoo.

 I can't say that "moment" started a transformation because I was already performing striptease shows and posing with the name Dita.
 I was wearing my hair in a short jet-black Louise Brooks style haircut at the time and I had been drawing the beauty mark on with eyeliner.

 One night I dropped into a tattoo shop in Orange County and asked one of the guys to tattoo it on.
 I actually asked him to make it a tiny star or a heart but he told me there was no way he was putting a star or heart on my face.